rxzyx/prodigy-hack/README.md

 ### WHY DOESN'T THIS WORK ON PRODIGY ENGLISH???

-- Because this is for Math version of Prodigy!
+- Because this is for the Math version of Prodigy!

 ### WHERE WERE YOU THIS WHOLE TIME I HAD NO CHEATS FOR YEARS